gtxaspec/wz_flash-helper/docs/README_restore.md

 switch_fw="no"
 restore_partitions="yes"
 ```
-4. Depens on what firmware your camera is running, with `wz_flash-helper.conf` with:
+4. Depends on what firmware your camera is running, with `wz_flash-helper.conf` with:
 ```
 restore_fw_type="stock"
 ```